unixsysdev/lora_training/README.md

 # Continuous Learning Lab

-A professional implementation of a continuous learning system using LoRA fine-tuning with a teacher-student architecture.
+A implementation of a continuous learning system using LoRA fine-tuning with a teacher-student architecture.

 ## Overview